CSharp-Pills-15mg/Random-Problems/doc/the-bad-twin/README.md

 # The Bad Twin

+> !!!
+Work in-progress
+>
+> This article is a draft.

 ## Problem Description

 When generating a `Random` instances without providing a seed, it ends up using the timestamp of the system as seed.